Organisms

 The

-ambiguities encountered when trying to delineate biological "units" is a
+ambiguities encountered when trying to distinguish organisms from one another is a

-problem for evolution generally, because evolution theory needs to define
+problem for evolution theory, because the theory needs to define

-something discrete for nature to "select", from among her integrated
+something discrete for nature to "select" from among her interwoven

 metabolic processes.
 Which is a discrete unit of evolutionary selection,